When did the “busy season” for tax departments become 12 months long?

-Many tax departments face bigger-than-ever challenges today.
+Today, many tax departments face bigger-than-ever challenges.
 We’re working from home.
-Time is lost corralling data and using manual processes that no longer function efficiently.
+Time is lost corralling more and more data and using manual processes that no longer function efficiently.
 Teams face more data governance and credible requests for analytics to help the business plan smarter and prevent unforeseen obligations.
 The push to shift from forms-based reviews to data-driven reviews just adds to the pressure.

 Read on to discover five reasons to assess your technology strategy today—and uncover steps to help you plan a project.